Witness-senpai/fakku-downloader/README.md

 # fakku-downloader

-Fakku-downloadred - this is python script that allows download manga directly from fakku.net.
+Fakku-downloader - this is python script that allows download manga directly from fakku.net.

 ### The problem